rsoesemann/codeclimate-apexmetrics/README.md

 ##### PMD Rule customization (optional)

+Not all checks make sense under all circumstances so configurability is crucial when it comes to Code metrix.
+By adjusting your `.codeclimate.yml` you can eighter disable certain checks [for a single issue](https://docs.codeclimate.com/docs/marking-false-positives) or [for your whole repo](https://docs.codeclimate.com/docs/disabling-individual-checks).

+But that's not enough.
+One key benefit of Code Climate is grading.
+Grading not only takes the amount of issues into a account but also how severe issues are to fix.
+To customize if and when code is marked as issue you need to go "one level deeper".
 The static code analysis performed by this engine uses [an Apex port](https://github.com/pmd/pmd/tree/master/pmd-apex) of the [famous Java tool PMD](https://pmd.github.io/).
 PMD is very flexible and can be [configured using a so called ruleset xml file](http://pmd.sourceforge.net/pmd-4.3.0/howtomakearuleset.html).
-You can include or exclude certain rules and customize rule-specific parameters to influence if or when violations are detected.

 By default or engine uses this [apex-ruleset.xml](https://github.com/Up2Go/codeclimate-apex/blob/master/apex-ruleset.xml).
 It enables all rules and runs them with values we came up with as good defaults.
 Just add a copy of that file to the root directory of your repository and adapt it to your needs.